Doc Powers

 Michael Riley "Doc" Powers (September 22, 1870 – April 26, 1909) was an American Major League Baseball player who caught for four teams from 1898 to 1909.

-He played for the Louisville Colonels and Washington Senators of the National League, and the Philadelphia Athletics and New York Highlanders of the American League.
+Powers played for the Louisville Colonels and Washington Senators of the National League, and the Philadelphia Athletics and New York Highlanders of the American League.

 He played college baseball at College of the Holy Cross and at the University of Notre Dame in 1897 and 1898.

-His nickname was derived honestly from the fact he was a licensed physician as well as a ballplayer.
+Powers' nickname was derived honestly from the fact he was a licensed physician as well as a ballplayer.
 During a brief stint with the New York Highlanders in 1905, Powers caught while Jim "Doc" Newton pitched, creating the only known example of a two-physician battery in Major League history.

 On April 12, 1909, Powers was injured during the first game played in Philadelphia's Shibe Park, crashing into a wall while chasing a foul pop-up.
 He sustained internal injuries from the collision and died two weeks later from complications from three intestinal surgeries, becoming possibly the first Major Leaguer to suffer an on-field injury that eventually led to his death.
 The immediate cause of death was peritonitis arising from post-surgery infections.

-Powers left behind his wife, Florence W. Ehrmann; and three daughters.

-He was buried in St. Louis Catholic Cemetery in Louisville, Kentucky.
+He was interred at New Cathedral Cemetery in Philadelphia.